-On their return from a fixed term exclusion the following procedures will take place:
+On their return from a suspension the following procedures will take place:

-- A reintegration interview arranged (by Microsoft Teams at present) where the excluded student attends. - The student is formally readmitted to the school. - The student is to spend the day in the isolation room to ensure that the school can be certain that they have returned in the right frame of mind.
+- A reintegration interview arranged where the suspended student and the parent / carer attends. - The student is formally readmitted to the school. - The student is to spend the day in the Reflection Room to ensure that the school can be certain that they have returned in the right frame of mind and allow any plans made to support the student in the reintegration meeting to be in place in time for the student returning to lessons.